 We are awaiting bids for both.

-Seal Coat on the roads may need to be split – once section of Keanland Park this year and the other next year, as invoices have been mailed and we may not have enough funds without dipping into reserves.
+Seal Coat on the roads may need to be split – one section of Keanland Park this year and the other next year, as invoices have been mailed and we may not have enough funds without dipping into reserves.

 Balance sheet and P&L has been shared with the board and will be provided to members at the meeting on 02/15/2023.